greggelong/langtonsAnt/README.md

  ## Two ants in processing

- I have refactored the processing code to use a java class called Ant(), similar to my javascript code.
+ I have refactored the processing code to use a java class I call Ant(), similar to my javascript code.

  Here I am plotting pixels so you get to see 10 times more steps before they wrap around the tours.